Property values are forever in flux.

 Normally, home values appreciate in the long term.

 But there are no "sure things" in real estate.

-When your home appreciates you have a bigger asset to borrow against, and you'll realize a better profit when you sell.
+When your house appreciates you have a greater asset to borrow against, and you make a higher profit when you sell.

-It's critical that you choose a REALTOR® in Austin who can identify the factors that influence local prices.
+The most important thing to consider is that you pick a real estate agent in Austin who understands the factors that affect local prices.

-mortgage rates, employment, job growth, government programs and numerous other national determinants have a measurable influence on your home's value.
+interest rates, unemployment, business growth, government programs and numerous other national determinants have a measurable effect on your property's value.

 However, your property's value and the aspects that play the biggest role in its appreciation are specific to the local Austin economy and housing market.

 Location in a community - Many of us prefer to live in districts with the most accommodating characteristics for families to do well, such as a close proximity to jobs and schools.